AlirezaRoshanzamir/continuous-delivery-course/5-continuous-integration/presentation.md

 ------
 ### A Basic Continuous Integration System
-You don’t need a continuous integration software in order to do continuous integration.
+You don't need a continuous integration software in order to do continuous integration.
 Once you have your CI tool of choice installed, given the preconditions described above, it should be possible to get started in just a few minutes by telling your tool where to find your source control repository, what script to run in order to compile, if necessary, and run the automated commit tests for your application, and how to tell you if the last set of changes broke the software.

-Once you’re ready to check in your latest change:
+Once you're ready to check in your latest change:
 1. Check to see if the build is already running.
 If so, wait for it to finish.
-If it fails, you’ll need to work with the rest of the team to make it green before you check in.
+If it fails, you'll need to work with the rest of the team to make it green before you check in.
 2. Once it has finished and the tests have passed, update the code in your development environment from this version in the version control repository to get any updates.
-3. Run the build script and tests on your development machine to make sure that everything still works correctly on your computer, or alternatively use your CI tool’s personal build feature.
+3. Run the build script and tests on your development machine to make sure that everything still works correctly on your computer, or alternatively use your CI tool's personal build feature.
 4. If your local build passes, check your code into version control.
 5. Wait for your CI tool to run the build with your changes.
-6. If it fails, stop what you’re doing and fix the problem immediately on your development machine-go to step 3.
+6. If it fails, stop what you're doing and fix the problem immediately on your development machine-go to step 3.
 7. If the build passes, rejoice and move on to your next task.

 ---
 ## Prerequisites
-Continuous integration won’t fix your build process on its own.
+Continuous integration won't fix your build process on its own.
 In fact, it can be very painful if you start doing it midproject.
 For CI to be effective, the following practices will need to be in place before you start.

 ------